Realtor Commission Calculator BC

 • You can sell your house without a realtor (often called “For Sale By Owner” or FSBO).
 However, this requires a significant time investment and a good understanding of the real estate market, legal requirements, and negotiation skills.

-Can you negotiate realtor fees in BC?
+Can you negotiate realtor fees?

 • Yes, you can negotiate realtor fees in BC.
 Commission rates are not fixed and are subject to negotiation between the seller and the realtor.